CaterinaBi/aicore-hangman/README.md

 The coding of the logic behind Hangman basically marked the end of the project.
 Nevertheless, it was possible to improve one's code for extra bonus points, which I did.
 Therefore, the project directory, `hangman`, contains two .py files for this task:
 - `hangman_solution.py`, which I have been discussing so far;
-- `hangman_solution_bonus.py`, a more polished version of `hangman_solution.py`, which dispenses with the instructions of the original file, adds comments to make the code clearer, and implements more catching messages created using a combination of ASCII characters.
-I discuss this in the following section.
+- `hangman_solution_bonus.py`, a more polished version of `hangman_solution.py`, which I discuss this in the following section.

 ### Improvements to the basic game